This article covers the foundations of how to recover the debt in the small claims court in the U.K.

 - Cost of hearing

-- Additional £750 is awarded if the judge allows one of the parties to provide expert evidence, such as requesting an expert report on a faulty item.
+- An additional £750 is awarded if the judge allows one of the parties to provide expert evidence, such as requesting an expert report on a faulty item.

 What’s your best chance to recover the debt?